 Special Scholarship for Pacific Oaks Children’s School Parents

 Pacific Oaks College is now offering the PO Family Scholarship to parents of Children’s School students.
 This scholarship covers 25% of tuition and fees toward pursuing a bachelor’s or master’s degree at Pacific Oaks College.
-To find out more about this scholarship, and the degrees offered at the College in social work, human development, early childhood education, teacher credentialing, organizational leadership, and marriage & family therapy, please contact Michael Lopez-Patton, associate vice president of admissions at 626-529-8498, [email protected], or visit www.pacificoaks.edu.
+To find out more about this scholarship, and the degrees offered at the College in social work, human development, early childhood education, teacher credentialing, organizational leadership, and marriage & family therapy, please contact Heather Fallon, associate vice president of admissions at 626-529-8229 or [email protected], or learn more at www.pacificoaks.edu.

 A Community of Families

-During our normal admissions process, once a child is enrolled, our Mentor Program pairs new families with continuing families to help make a smooth transition into Pacific Oaks.
-Each Yard would schedule regular parent meetings throughout the school year to discuss issues of importance to teachers and parents, such as child growth and development, curriculum, and school activities.
-Throughout the school year, we would also invite experts to speak with parents about topics of special interest, such as anti-bias education, the importance of play, academic and developmental readiness, and speech and language development among other topics.
-Parents are encouraged to attend these informative seminars, and we hope to resume in-person meetings as soon as we can safely and legally.
+Once a child is enrolled, our Mentor Program pairs new families with continuing families to help make a smooth transition into Pacific Oaks.
+Virtual parent meetings are scheduled throughout the school year to discuss issues of importance to teachers and parents, such as child growth and development, curriculum, and school activities.
+Throughout the school year, we also invite experts to speak with parents about topics of special interest, such as anti-bias education, the importance of play, academic and developmental readiness, and speech and language development among other topics.
+These informative seminars are scheduled virtually in the evening or on a Saturday morning and parents are encouraged to attend.

 It has been Pacific Oaks’ policy in the past to welcome parents and family members into the classroom, and in the younger Yards we had observed an “open-door policy”—with no advance notice needed to visit a classroom.
 Given the new rules implemented due to the coronavirus situation, no parents or outside guests will be allowed.
 We hope to return to our previous policy when it can be safely implemented.

-While not currently being utilized during the coronavirus situation, it is our tradition for each Yard to choose a minimum of two parents as Yard Representatives (room parents).
+It is our tradition for each Yard to choose one or two parents as Yard Representatives (room parents).
 The Yard Representatives attend monthly meetings, solicit volunteers for special events, communicate school-wide information, and act as a liaison between the Parent Association and the families in their respective Yards.

-Once we are no longer under the current coronavirus guidelines, parents interested in representing their child’s Yard would inform their child’s teachers or the president of the Parents Association.
+Parents interested in representing their child’s Yard inform their child’s teachers or the president of the Parents Association.
 The president of the Parents Association represents the views and concerns of the parents to the institution as a whole by serving as an ex-officio member of the Pacific Oaks College & Children’s School Board of Trustees.
 We are devoted to coming together as a community through active participation and collaboration—all in service of the child.

 We ask that parents send nutritious food to school with their child.
 Children’s appetites vary and we do not push children to eat their food.
 Due to coronavirus related regulations, we can no longer provide morning and afternoon snacks – all snacks and lunches must be brought from home for all our programs.